-Now Mary.
-At the end of verse 32, she says, “Lord, if you had been here, my brother would not have died.”
-And as she said this, she was weeping, and those with her were weeping (verse 33): “Jesus saw her weeping, and the Jews who had come with her also weeping.”
-So now this questioning, “Where were you, when we needed you?” is not just words.
+At the end of verse 32, Mary says, “Lord, if you had been here, my brother would not have died.”
+And as she said this, she was weeping, and those with her were weeping, and “Jesus saw her weeping, and the Jews who had come with her also weeping.”
+So now this questioning, “Where were you when we needed you?” is not just words.
 It is sobs.
 “Where were you!”

-And Jesus’ response this time is not words, but strong emotion (verse 33).
+And Jesus’s response this time is not words, but strong emotion (verse 33).
 And when they start to take him to the grave (verse 34), he weeps (verse 35).

 This strong emotion is going to rise again in Jesus.
 It happens again in response to the third instance of people questioning his motives and power.
-In verse 37 some looked at his weeping and said, “Could not he who opened the eyes of the blind man also have kept this man from dying?”
+In verse 37 some looked at his weeping and said, “could not he who opened the eyes of the blind man also have kept this man from dying?”
 Surely he could have.
 And he didn’t.
-So, they question, they are suspicious of his motives, or his power.
+So they question and they are suspicious of his motives or his power.

 Now Jesus is going to act.
 But before he acts, there is this emotion again.
 This strong word for feeling rebuke or warning in verse 38.
 And this time it is connected even more explicitly with the suspicion and skepticism of the crowds.
 They have just questioned his love and power, and John writes, “Then [literally, therefore] deeply disturbed again, Jesus came to the tomb.”